andyblack19/ApplicationInsights-Home/CrossSdkCollaboration/Self-Diagnostics.md

 - Reserved characters
     - `=` equal sign
     - `;` semi colon
-- The configuration string will be case insensative.
+- The configuration string will be case insensitive.
 - Keys will not be order dependent and are expected to appear only once.
 - The full length will not exceed XXX characters. **TODO: Needs a decision**